iiag/iiag-lore/races/Gnats/Language.md

  * **gjg** means "wise".
  * **gnat** refers to the race itself, to the language, or to a member of the race.
  * **gnot** refers to a professional Gnat warrior.
+ * **gt** is an agglutinative morpheme meaning "little", "not very", or "small".
+It is used as a prefix.
  * **grf** means "mortal" or "mortality".
  * **ji** means "to not be".
 Usually used with passive actors.
  * **jabj** means a "meeting" or "gathering".